DJDanl/cpp-docs.pt-br/docs/standard-library/deque-class.md

 ### <a name="parameters"></a>Parâmetros

-`_Where` Posição do elemento a ser removido do deque.
+*_Where* posição do elemento a ser removido do deque.

-`first` Posição do primeiro elemento removido o deque.
+*primeiro* posição do primeiro elemento removido do deque.

-`last` Posição logo após o último elemento removido o deque.
+*última* posição logo após o último elemento removido do deque.

 ### <a name="return-value"></a>Valor de retorno